Skip to content

 Dr. Brandon Reed is a licensed psychologist in private practice in Los Angeles.
 He holds a PhD in clinical psychology and trained at VA Medical Centers in both Illinois and California, with additional clinical training at the University of Chicago.

 Dr. Reed’s foundational clinical work was in addiction psychology, a discipline that demands unflinching honesty, deep knowledge of motivation and behavior change, and flexibility across very different presentations of suffering.
-That foundation now informs a broader private practice that brings the same rigor and depth to trauma, men’s and veterans’ health, relationship concerns, and general clinical presentations including depression, anxiety, and anger.
+That foundation now informs a broader private practice that brings the same rigor and depth to trauma, men’s and Veterans’ health, relationship concerns, and general clinical presentations including depression, anxiety, and anger.

 At the center of Dr. Reed’s clinical philosophy is a conviction that the therapeutic relationship is the most powerful instrument of change in psychotherapy.
 Technique matters, and all treatment is firmly grounded in the evidence base, but it works best in the context of a genuine, trusting alliance between clinician and client.
 Treatment is therefore structured without being rigid: frameworks and evidence-based methods guide the work, while the pace, emphasis, and form of each session remain responsive to the individual.